Updated on Mar 14, 2023

-I first purchase this microphone years ago because I heard it was what the celebrities used on stage.
-Of course, now I believe that’s a silly reason to buy a microphone, but I can tell you that the audio is definitely worth the cost.
-However, for live performances, you don’t need the best audio ever, and the SM58 above will be more than enough for most.
+I first purchased this microphone years ago because I heard it was what celebrities used on stage.
+Of course, now I believe that's a silly reason to buy a microphone, but I can tell you that the audio is definitely worth the cost.
+However, you don't need the best audio ever for live performances, and the SM58 above will be more than enough for most.

 The Sennheiser e945 boasts a Neodymium ferrous magnet with boron, which protects the stability from climate conditions.
 This single feature adds a level of versatility that many live microphones do not have.
 The level of detail and definition this mic will bring to your voice is exquisite, and I couldn't say enough good things about it.

 Because of the price point for this mic, I wouldn't use it as anything other than a singing microphone.
-There are significantly better options for recording at comparable costs.
-However, you may find it to be the best microphone for vocals live.
+There are significantly better options for recording at comparable costs; however, you may find it the best microphone for live vocals.

 The entire e-series is packed with the best microphones for singing.
 But as I said before, it’s not really necessary to have for most people, but if you’re like me and want the best microphone on stage, look no further.

-If you’re looking for the best microphone for vocals for voice over work on a budget, the Rode Podmic is one of the finest choices.
+If you’re looking for the best microphone for vocals for voice-over work on a budget, the Rode Podmic is one of the finest choices.
 Rode was the first brand I ever considered when I was younger for my home studio.
-The level of detail you get out of their affordable microphones is almost as noteworthy as Shure.
+The level of detail you get from their affordable microphones is almost as noteworthy as that of Shure.
 The Rode Podmic is probably my favorite of theirs for that reason.

 This vintage-looking broadcast microphone looks like it was pulled straight out of a radio show.
-Despite what you would think from appearance, this mic uses a dynamic capsule with permanent polarization to capture your voice.
-What’s even cooler is it has the same wide-frequency response we expect from condenser mics, adding to the layer of detail this microphone brings to your voice.
+This mic uses a dynamic capsule with permanent polarization to capture your voice despite what you would think from appearance.
+What's even more remarkable is it has the same wide-frequency response we expect from condenser mics, adding to the layer of detail this microphone brings to your voice.

 Just as the name suggests, the Rode Podmic is optimized for podcast & broadcast use, which is why it’s one of my personal favorite microphones for voice overwork.
-At the low price point this microphone comes in at, it’s amazing what it’s capable of, and I recommend checking it out.
-If you’re starting on YouTube or another similar medium, this may be your best microphone for vocals.
+At the low price point, this microphone comes in at, it's amazing what it's capable of, and I recommend checking it out.
+This may be your best microphone for vocals if you're starting on YouTube or another similar medium.

 Feel free to checkout our review: Rode Podmic Review.

-Arguably the most popular & well-known USB microphone for voice over work is the Blue Yeti USB.
-A lot of vloggers will tell you this is the best microphone for vocals on video.
-Boasting a tri-capsule array, this USB mic contains 3 condenser capsules, giving it a massive level of versatility.
-Whether you’re recording in a conference room or sitting alone, optimize your audio with their multi-pattern selection.
+Arguably the most popular & well-known USB microphone for voice-over work is the Blue Yeti USB.
+Many vloggers will tell you this is the best microphone for vocals on video.
+This USB mic boasts a tri-condenser capsule array, giving it a massive level of versatility.
+Whether recording in a conference room or sitting alone, optimize your audio with their multi-pattern selection.

-Some of the unique features you’ll get from this computer microphone are gain control & a mute button.
-The ability to actively change your volume, or shut it off completely, is extremely useful for live streaming, podcasts, and other remote calls.
-The level of detail in the audio is incredible, even comparable to studio microphones thanks to the high sensitivity.
+Some of the unique features you'll get from this computer microphone are gain control & a mute button.
+The ability to actively change your volume, or shut it off completely, is beneficial for live streaming, podcasts, and other remote calls.
+The level of detail in the audio is incredible, even comparable to studio microphones, thanks to the high sensitivity.

-The multi-polar pattern options we mentioned before include cardioid, bidirectional, omnidirectional, and stereo.
+Before, we mentioned the multi-polar pattern options, including cardioid, bidirectional, omnidirectional, and stereo.
 This allows you to record almost anything, from vocals to instruments, as well as one-on-one interviews with your guest on the other side.
-So, if you’re looking for the best microphone for vocals specifically for voice over work, the Blue Yeti USB is worth giving some extra consideration.
+So, if you’re looking for the best microphone for vocals specifically for voice-over work, the Blue Yeti USB is worth giving some extra consideration.

 Feel free to checkout our review: Blue Yeti USB Review.